yaroslav/bundlebun/README.md

 Next, the Rake task will try to detect the integrations we need to install based on the classes and modules Rake can see in your project.
 We'll continue with integrations.

+**By default, on load, bundlebun:**

+- adds the path to the bundled `bun` executable to the start of your application's `PATH`.
+That simplifies the integration in cases where we don't really need to monkey-patch a lot of code, and we just need to make sure it "sees" our `bun` executable as available.
+- tries to detect and load all possible integrations.

 ### Integrations

 Usually, if you've placed `gem 'bundlebun'` after your frontend-related gems in the `Gemfile`, and did `rake bun:install`, the integrations should all be working out of the box.

 Alternatively, you can ensure an integration is loaded and the necessary modules are patched by calling methods that look like `Bundlebun::Integration::IntegrationName.bun!`: more on that below.

-By default, on load, bundlebun:

-- tries to detect and load all possible integrations
-- adds the path to the bundled `bun` executable to the start of your application's `PATH`

 #### Ruby on Rails: cssbundling and jsbundling